 - 1. Student must be enrolled at Berlin Brothersvalley High School and have 12th grade status. - 2.
 Student must be enrolled in at least four (4) classes at BBHS. - 3.
 Student must fully complete and submit the work program student-employer agreement before the end of the application window. - 4.
 Students who apply for the student work program at the beginning of the year must have a Grade Point Average of 2.00 or higher. - 5.
 Student must maintain a C or higher in all current classes to be eligible. - 6.
 Student must be in good standing with credits for graduation. - 7.
 Attendance from the previous school year - a.
 No more than 5 unexcused times tardy to school - b.
-No more than 10 unexcused absences - 8.
-Attendance for the current school year - a.
-No more than 5 unexcused times tardy to school - b.
-No more than 10 unexcused absences - 9.
-Student must not receive an office referral during the current school year. - 10.
-Student may apply for the student work program on a semester basis. - a.
-2020-2021 Timeframes - i.
+No more than 10 unexcused absences - Attendance for the current school year ii.
+2nd Semester Application Window

+- a.
+No more than 5 unexcused times tardy to school

+- b.
+No more than 10 unexcused absences

+- 9. Student must not receive an office referral during the current school year.

+- 10. Student may apply for the student work program on a semester basis.

+- a.
+2021-2022 Timeframes

+- i.
 1st Semester Application Window

+- 1. August 30, 2021-September 10, 2021